 Again we need to back up: who defines what being a better person is?
 More importantly: Why should you define how to improve yourself on other outside standards?

-Many mediation practices purposely don’t give an answer, since in reality, we each define that personally with actions of kindness to yourself and others.
-However: mediation opens up an awareness to how to work towards your personal answers in this goal.
+Many meditation practices purposely don’t answer, since, in reality, we each define that personally with actions of kindness to yourself and others.
+However: mediation opens up awareness of how to work towards your answers to this goal.

 The deeper question is really: how would you like to express your nature!

-Awareness finally ties into that answer, as with awareness you then have the ability to sense the options on your path to better decide how to fulfill your nature.
+Awareness finally ties into that answer, as with open senses you then can see the options on your path to better decide how to fulfill your nature.

 This becomes a practice on how to best be yourself.

-Julie and I teach to make the shamanic path simple.
-To take the time to enjoy life… as that is where it all circles around eventually anyway.
+Julie and I teach to make the meditation simple.
+Using it to help us to enjoy life as that is where it all circles around eventually anyway.

-Shamanic students often think of awareness as “just” how to connect out and sense the world… but students initially don’t realize that awareness can have form…
+Shamanic students often think of awareness as “just” how to connect out and sense the world.
+However, students initially don’t realize that we can shape and create forms of awareness.

-We can shape our awareness, just as we can shape out any other aspect of our nature.
+We can shape our perception, just as we can shape out any other aspect of our nature.

 How a shaman shape’s awareness to take a form, directly affects how they can sense and connect to the world.